cloudfoundry/docs-bosh/content/director-api-v1.md

 title: Director API v1
 ---

+!!! note
-<p class="note">Note: Before using the Director API directly, we strongly encourage to consider using the CLI for automation such as performing a scheduled deploy from a CI.
-We hope that you will open a <a href="https://github.com/cloudfoundry/bosh/issues">GitHub issue</a> to share your use cases so that we can suggest or possibly make additions to the CLI.</a></p>
+    Before using the Director API directly, we strongly encourage to consider using the CLI for automation such as performing a scheduled deploy from a CI.
+We hope that you will open a <a href="https://github.com/cloudfoundry/bosh/issues">GitHub issue</a> to share your use cases so that we can suggest or possibly make additions to the CLI.</a>

 This document lists common API endpoints provided by the Director.